abshinn/bashcrash/README.md

 #### Keyboard shortcuts

 Command-line keyboard shortcuts are immensely useful.
 For example, `ctrl+a` moves the cursor to the beginning of the line and `ctrl+e` moves the cursor to the end.
+Additionally, `ctrl+k` clears the line after the cursor, and `ctrl+l` clears the whole terminal window -- equivalent to `clear`.

 See a list of shortcuts here: [Wikipedia article on Bash, shortcut section](http://en.wikipedia.org/wiki/Bash_(Unix_shell)#Keyboard_shortcuts)